Evaluating the Impact of COVID-19 Vaccination in the United Kingdom: A Gaussian Process Approach: Causal Framework

 The application we refer to throughout the paper serves as an illustrative example and is analysed in Section \ref{sec:EmpiricalAnalysis}.
-It attempts to understand whether the early and intense vaccination campaign introduced in the UK affected the number of deaths and level of contagiousness of Covid-19 in the first semester of 2021.Formally, the treated unit is the UK and the treatment is the substantially accelerated vaccination schedule.
-Other EU countries, with other slower vaccination campaigns will be used to construct the synthetic control for the UK.
-We would like to note here that we are comparing the UK with a non-treated counterfactual version of itself, using other European countries to create this counterfactual.
+It attempts to assess whether the accelerated vaccination rollout and associated earlier relaxation of restrictions in the UK affected mortality and transmission dynamics during the first semester of 2021.
+Formally, the treated unit is the UK and the intervention corresponds to the broader vaccination-policy transition associated with the substantially accelerated vaccination schedule.
+Other EU countries, with slower vaccination campaigns, are used to construct a reference trajectory for the UK.
+In this sense, we compare the observed trajectory of the UK with that of a non-treated version of itself under a slower vaccination rollout, constructed using other European countries.